Wednesday, 25 May 2022

 During “Maggie’s Farm” who else but Donovan was spotted in the VIP enclosure dancing somewhat enthusiastically in the freeform style of the period.
 At one point Don was seen deep in conversation with MC (and future Stones’ tour manager) Sam Cutler, possibly confirming his upcoming impromptu performance (this footage is widely available on YouTube).

 Speaking of which, the man himself was next up on stage.
 Donovan played a short, unrehearsed set with a Guild guitar borrowed from Richie Havens’ sideman “Deano” Williams (I wrote about that very guitar HERE).
 He performed only four songs: “Willy O’Winsbury”, “Dancing With The Brown Skin Girl”, “There Was An Old Lady Who Swallowed A Fly” and his big hit “Colours.”
-In an uncharacteristic burst of self-deprecation he changed the opening line of the final number to “Yellow is the colour of my true love’s teeth.”
-There were complaints that he couldn’t be heard too well much beyond the first few rows, possibly due to problems with the PA system.
+In an uncharacteristic burst of self-deprecation, he changed the opening line of the final number to “Yellow is the colour of my true love’s teeth.”
+There were complaints that Don couldn’t be heard too well much beyond the first few rows, possibly due to problems with the PA system.
 Considering he was a last-minute addition to the bill and played only briefly, photos of Donovan onstage with his white double-breasted jacket and borrowed guitar dominated the music papers over the following weeks, almost upstaging the headliners.

 Blind Faith